What is gorder?

 By default, gorder

 assumes the membrane normal is oriented along the z-axis, meaning the membrane is built in the xy-plane.
-If your membrane is oriented differently, you can manually specify the membrane normal in the input YAML file:
+If your membrane is oriented differently, you can manually specify the membrane normal in the configuration YAML file:

 membrane_normal: x